Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 The spacecraft includes six subsystems :

-4. Communication, Command, and Data Management (CCDM) Subsystem .
+4. Communication, Command, and Data Management (CCDM) Subsystem.
 This subsystem includes all the equipment necessary to provide ranging, modulation, and demodulation of radio frequency transmission of commands and data to and from the Deep Space Network (DSN) NASA Communication System (NASCOM).
-The CCDM includes two low gain antennas, providing omni-directional communications, an on-board computer (OBC), a serial digital data bus for communication with other spacecraft components, the spacecraft clock, and a telemetry formatter which provides several different formats.
+The CCDM includes two low gain antennas, providing omni-directional communications, an on-board computer (OBC), a serial digital data bus for communication with other spacecraft components, the spacecraft clock, and a telemetry formatter that provides several different formats.

 6. Propulsion Subsystem.
 This subsystem consists of the Integral Propulsion System (IPS) and the Momentum Unloading Propulsion Subsystem (MUPS).
 The IPS contains the thrusters and fuel for control of the orbit and spacecraft orientation during orbit transfer.
 This system was disabled once the final orbit was achieved for observatory safety reasons.
 The MUPS provides momentum unloading during normal on-orbit operations.
 Given current usage rates there would be sufficient MUPS fuel to support ∼ 50 further years of operation.